rajguptaH/KeplerCrud/README.md

 - Q2 What is columnBase Bool Parameter
 - Ans.
 If You Pass True in that then it will Only Use those Columns Where you have used KeplerColumn Attribute And Other Columns Will Be Ignored
 - Q3 What is List of ConditionPair or condition
 - Ans.
-If you create a object like below and pass this object then it will filter out whatever condition you want
+If you create a object like below and pass this object then it will filter out whatever condition you put
 	```c#
 	var conditions = new List<ConditionPair>();
 	conditions.Add(new ConditionPair{ Where = "Id",Operator = "=", Value = "2"};